Integrate PostgreSQL with Azure Event Hubs

 RudderStack’s open source Reverse ETL connection allows you to integrate RudderStack with your PostgreSQL to track event data and automatically send it to Azure Event Hubs.
 With the RudderStack Reverse ETL connection, you do not have to worry about having to learn, test, implement or deal with changes in a new API and multiple endpoints every time someone asks for a new integration.

-Popular ways to use Azure Event Hubs
+Popular ways to use Azure Event Hubs and RudderStack

 Easily stream data from your website or app to Azure Event Hubs in real-time.